 In 2018, Dairyland Power Cooperative offered each of its 24 local member distribution cooperatives a Level 2 electric vehicle charger as part of its overall incentive program.

 Initiatives to install more chargers along major highways are helping alleviate “range anxiety” (fear of being stranded with a dead battery because the distance to your destination is beyond the range of your battery’s charge).
 The greater distances between destinations in rural areas is a common reason why many electric cooperative members hesitate to own an EV.
 Local electric cooperatives are a driving force to ensure new technology is not limited to more densely populated metropolitan areas.
 The availability of chargers at each local electric cooperative creates awareness about EVs and expose members to the possibilities of the technology.

 Level 2 chargers add about 20 miles of range for every hour of charge.
 While that's not fast, the program will promote EV travel between member cooperatives and enhance awareness for their consumer-members.

-Consumers may qualify for a federal tax credit up to $7,500 when they purchase an EV, and – in 2019 – a $200 rebate from their local electric cooperative’s incentive program toward the purchase and installation of a charging station at their home.
-They should also talk to their cooperative about the possibility of receiving a reduced (off-peak) electricity rate for enrollment in a load management program.
+Consumers may qualify for a federal tax credit up to $7,500 when they purchase an EV.
+Contact your local electric cooperative to see if they offer additional incentives for members who own EVs.
+Incentives might include a discount on a Level 2 charger for the member's home or a reduced (off-peak) electricity rate for enrollment in a load management program.
 Load management allows the cooperative to shift vehicle charging to the times when electricity is less expensive (usually evening and overnight).